hellohaptik/docs_haptik/docs/webhooks/synchronous_webhooks.md

 - version - The version of the API.
 - timestamp = The time at which the message was sent.
 - agent - Information about the agent who replied to the message.
 In case of bot the agent is `gogo`.
--  message - This is a list containing teh responses to the query sent as input in the POST request.
+-  message - This is a list containing the responses to the query sent as input in the POST request.
 Each of the items is a HSL format reply.